RootAccessHackerspace/handbook/source/policies/rules.md

 ## 2. Don't do anything illegal.

 Root Access does not condone any illegal activities.
 Don't break the law in the space, using the space's equipment, or with something you built at the space.
-We are not a space for [black hats](https://en.wikipedia.org/wiki/Black_hat_(computer_security)) or illegal computer hacking.
+We are a space for learning and making, not for [black hats](https://en.wikipedia.org/wiki/Black_hat_(computer_security)) or illegal computer hacking.

 ## 3. Safety rules are written in blood.
 Avoid blood.

 Follow our {doc}`/safety/guidelines` and {doc}`/safety/tools` at all times, and encourage others to do the same.
 Materials of a dangerous, flammable, or explosive character that might unreasonably increase the danger of a fire or explosion are strictly prohibited.

-## 4. Tools are for members, so take care of 'em.
+## 4. Tools are for members.

 Some tools at Root Access are dangerous, expensive, fragile, or some combination thereof.
 As such, only members may generally use the tools and equipment at the hackerspace.
 Allowing a guest or non-member to use equipment without the express permission of Root Access leadership is forbidden.